 This bill amends current law by removing the time limitation on the issuance of special alcoholic beverage licenses within the boundaries of former federal military installations, specifically in project areas designated for redevelopment.
-Previously, municipalities had a three-year window to issue these special licenses following the effective date of P.L.2018, c.101, after which they had an additional two years to transfer any unissued licenses to another municipality within the project area.
-The bill eliminates these time constraints, allowing municipalities more flexibility in issuing or transferring licenses.
+Previously, municipalities were required to issue these special licenses within 36 months of the law's effective date, and if not issued, had an additional two years to transfer the license to another municipality.
+The bill eliminates these deadlines, allowing municipalities more flexibility in issuing or transferring licenses for establishments such as hotels, restaurants, and bars located within the project area.

 Statutes affected: Introduced: 33:1-12.52